waylau/jekyll-theme-blog/_posts/2014-11-26-about-jekyll-theme-blog.md

 ---

-A theme for Jekyll to build a personal blog
+A theme for Jekyll to build a personal blog.
+See[https://github.com/waylau/jekyll-theme-blog](https://github.com/waylau/jekyll-theme-blog)

 ##Screenshots